GiovanniBurbi/MeanShift/README.md

 ## Brief introduction
 For this project we implemented the **Mean Shift**, a non-parametric clustering algorithm based on kernel-density estimation that has a **quadratic computational complexity**.

 We have exploited the **embarrassingly parallel structure** of the algorithm to improve its performance using **Java and its parallel mechanisms**.

 We tried to efficiently use the cache using a certain data organization in memory called **Structure of Array** and we showed the difference of using the **Runnable and Callable interfaces** to implement the threads.

 To perform the experiments the **mean shift clustering** has been used to perform image processing, more precisely **image segmentation**.

+For more details on the development process of the project and the tools used see the [Final Report](https://github.com/GiovanniBurbi/MeanShift/blob/master/Parallel_Computing_Mean_Shift_Clustering.pdf).

 <div align="center">
 <div>